How To Improve Supply Chain Security with Supplier Risk Management Software

 Vendor vs Supplier

-Understanding the difference between a vendor vs supplier is vital in the selection process.
+Understanding the difference between a vendor and vs supplier is vital in the selection process.
 While vendors are generally involved in one-time transactions, suppliers may have an ongoing supplier relationship.
 A supplier risk management system can help distinguish between the two, guiding businesses to make informed decisions.

 Selection Criteria